mukul-rathi/old-personal-website/posts/gatsby-reasonml-tutorial/index.md

 ### Embedding Raw JavaScript in ReasonML

 To ease the transition from JS to ReasonML, ReasonML offers an **escape hatch**: you can use `[%bs.raw]{||}` to embed raw JS that you haven't yet converted to ReasonML.
-[More on transitioning from raw JS to ReasonML](https://reasonml.github.io/docs/en/converting-from-js).
+[An excellent article on transitioning from raw JS to ReasonML](https://reasonml.github.io/docs/en/converting-from-js).

 ```reason
 /* reason code ... */